Research from Home

 5. Where can I pick up/return Curriculum Kits?

 Curriculum Kits will be held behind the check-out desks at the Main Library and St. Paul Avenue Branch.
 Please specify desired pick-up location when you reserve the Kit.
 Be advised we require two days notice to prepare bookings.
+Curriculum kits are to be returned to the circulation desks at either the Main library or the St. Paul branch.
+Kits MUST NOT be put into the Book Drops.

 Kits are returned to the check-out desks at either the Main Library or St. Paul Avenue Branch.